rogercallster/my-app/Readme.md

 **Steps to run the project**
-1) either run it with direct java as single file java
+We can run this project either as Single Java class or a Maven project

+1) As single Java class is standard ```java className```
-2) Maven project
+2) As a Maven project :

     ```mvn clean compile assembly:single ```